PURPOSE OF THIS POLICY

 Failure to comply with this Policy subjects the individual to potential criminal and civil penalties as well as University sanctions.
 Violations also subject the University to potentially serious sanctions, including loss of federal funding, and monetary penalties.
-The Research Integrity and Compliance Review Office (RICRO) will facilitate compliance through management and administration of standard operation procedures drafted and approved by the IRE.
+The Office of Research Collaboration and Compliance (ORCC) will facilitate compliance through management and administration of standard operation procedures drafted and approved by the IRE.

 USG Policy for Institutional Oversight of Life Science Dual Use Research of Concern – released September 24, 2014